 The following stories of murderous revenge and other crimes were originally published in juried anthologies or magazines.
 Many have been republished as standalone short stories.
+And one of the most popular characters, Rose Carroll, went on to be featured in her own Quaker Midwife Mystery series.

 The Odakyu Line